Wall Street bank bosses warn lawmakers over new regulations | Law-Order

 - United States

 Other new consumer regulations also show an "alarming" lack of rigorous economic analysis, Dimon will also say.
-Regulators say new rules, including capital hikes, are necessary to protect the banking system from unforseen shocks.
+Regulators say new rules, including capital hikes, are necessary to protect the banking system from unforeseen shocks, especially after three banks collapsed earlier this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)